Urgent help Donate

 To run and co-facilitate a gardening group for our service users within our outdoor space at Winchester Wellbeing Centre.

 This will include guiding the group in tidying up the space, weeding, general maintenance of the space and caring for the garden.
 The group may also include potting, planting, upcycling and other more creative mini projects for the group to collaborate on.
+Ideally we would like someone with a passion for gardening and wellbeing, who would have the creative vision for our garden on a tight budget!

 For More Information Please Email: